UniHomes guide to

 Incredible nights out

-Liverpool is famed up and down the UK for its nightlife.
+University of Liverpool student life is famed up and down the UK for its nightlife.
 Concert Square features almost every kind of club imaginable, from pop havens like Soho, Baabar and Popworld to alternative rock haunts like the Krazyhouse and Heebie Jeebies.
-There are sports bars, late-night bowling alleys and tequila specialists, all tucked away in Ropewalks near Central station.
+There are sports bars, late-night bowling alleys, and tequila specialists, all tucked away in Ropewalks near Central Station.
+You can make countless memorable nights to remember here!

 • 3